bradyakent/CCPL/README.md

-# CCPL
-## ComputerCraft Personal Library
+# ComputerCraft Personal Library

 This library is essentially just a collection of APIs and programs that I've written.
-Instead of having to write the same code over and over again, I decided to make an easily installable library/package/whatever the correct term for this thing is.
+Instead of having to write the same code over and over again, I decided to make an easily installable package.

-### Installation Instructions
+## Installation Instructions

 1. Download `get-ccpl.lua` by running `wget https://github.com/BradyFromDiscord/CCPL/tree/development/programs/get-ccpl.lua`
 2. Run `get-ccpl.lua`
 And that's it!
 You can use the programs as if they were vanilla.

+## Programs

+The following are a list of programs included in this package:

+#### farm
+Usage: `farm <create/harvest> <x> <y>`
+This program allows the user to either create or harvest a farm of "x" by "y" size.
+When creating a farm, the farming API will ask for materials

 -------------
-## Advanced Stuff
+# Advanced Stuff

 You only need this stuff if you're going to be programming with CCPL.

-### Advanced Installation
+## Advanced Installation

 There are custom flags that you may use with the `get-ccpl.lua` program: